jetbrains-academy/CppBasics/StandardLibraryEssentials/Templates/TemplateBasics/task.md

 }
 ```

-Template instantiation is the process by which the compiler creates a "concrete" function or class from a template, when it's used with a specific type.
-When you use a template with a specific type, the compiler generates an instance of the template for that type.
+Template instantiation is the process through which the compiler creates a "concrete" function or class from a template, using a specific type.
+When you use a template with a particular type, the compiler generates an instance of the template for that type.
 This is known as an "instantiated" function or class.
 For example, let's get back to the sum function template:
 ```cpp
 template <typename T>
 T sum(T a, T b) {